Sean-w94/atmos/article/article.md

 plain WebSockets instead of [engine.io][] or [socket.io][] because old browsers simply weren't important.

-We hadn't heard of RiotJS before starting this project, but it was breeze to work with.
+We hadn't heard of RiotJS before starting this project, but it was a breeze to work with.
-This is because Riot is singular in purpose, deliberately limits API growth, and introduces concepts that parallel pre-existing paradigms without describing abstractions with esoteric language (transclusion, anyone?).
+We think reasons for this include Riot's small API ideology, single-minded purpose, and concepts that parallel pre-existing paradigms without wrapping abstractions in esoteric language (transclusion, anyone?).

 In summary, small is beautiful, research time is never lost time, tailor tools to priorities and always be open to different approaches.